 \section{Data}

-We use three public datasets, each having a different approach towards privacy annotation: PrivacyAlert~\cite{Zhao_2022_privacyalert} with the most subjective annotation, VISPR~\cite{Orekondy_2017} with object-guided annotation~\cite{samson2024little_data_big_impact}, and DIPA2~\cite{xu2024dipa2}, which combines both subjectivity and object guidance.
+We use three public datasets, each having a different approach towards privacy annotation as summarised in Table~\ref{tab: datasets}.

 {\bf PrivacyAlert} contains 6800 images with binary labels (private or public).
-These labels were derived by aggregating subjective judgments from three to five annotators, who were instructed to assume that the images were taken by themselves and of people they know, and to decide whether each image was clearly private, private, public, or clearly public.
-As a result, the labels comprise the judgment of the privacy of the whole image, which is guided by a relatively small number of annotators.
+These labels were derived by aggregating subjective judgments from three to five annotators, who were instructed to assume that the images were taken by themselves and of people they know, and to decide on image privacy.

-{\bf VISPR} contains 22112 available images annotated with respect to 67 private attributes, where the presence of any attributes in an image signals that the image is private.
+{\bf VISPR} contains 22112 images annotated with respect to 67 private attributes, where the presence of any attribute signals image privacy.
 A subset of these attributes concerns concrete entities such as different types of documents and vehicles, which are strongly tied to the presence of specific objects in the image.
 The majority of VISPR attributes relate to personal descriptions, life and relationships, which require the presence of a person in the image.
 This skews the distribution of private images towards those depicting people~\cite{samson2024little_data_big_impact}.
-Overall, VISPR annotation is considerably less subjective than PrivacyAlert and can be characterised as predominantly object-guided.
+The VISPR annotation is considerably less subjective than PrivacyAlert and is predominantly object-guided.